-At October 31, 2016, the Company had access to interest bearing financial instruments in cash, short term accounts payable and line of credit.
+At October 31, 2017, the Company had access to interest bearing financial instruments in cash, short term accounts payable and line of credit.
 A significant amount of the Company's cash is held as foreign currency bank notes in tills and vaults.
 These amounts are not subject to interest rate risk.
 Cash held in some of the Company's accounts are interest bearing; however, since prevailing interest rates are low there is minimal interest rate risk.
 Borrowings bear interest at variable rates.
 Cash and borrowings issued at variable rates expose the Company to cash flow interest rate risk.
-For the interest rate profile of the Company's interest bearing financial liabilities, refer to Note 14.
+For the interest rate profile of the Company's interest bearing financial liabilities, refer to Note 12 of the consolidated financial statements.